kubernetes-sigs/cluster-api-provider-cloudstack/README.md

         secret-key = <cloudstackSecretKey>
         ```

-    2. run following command to save above cloudstack connection info into an environment variable:
+    2. Run the following command to save the above cloudstack connection info into an environment variable, to be used by `./config/default/credentials.yaml`:

         ```
         export CLOUDSTACK_B64ENCODED_SECRET=`base64 -i cloud-config`
         ```

-       ./config/default/credentials.yaml is using above env var.

-5. generate manifest (if building your own) to `$RELEASE_DIR`
-   1. `make build` will copy infrastructure-components.yaml, cluster-template.yaml, and metadata.yaml files to `$RELEASE_DIR`, which is `./out` by default.
-You may want to set `export RELEASE_DIR=~/.cluster-api/overrides/infrastructure-cloudstack/v0.1.0/` to ensure semantic version naming requirements are satisfied before running `make build`.

-6. set IMG env var so that ./Makefile knows where to push docker image (if building your own)
+6. Set the IMG environment variable so that the Makefile knows where to push docker image (if building your own)
    1. `export IMG=localhost:5000/cluster-api-provider-capc`
+   2. `make docker-build`
-    2. `make docker-push`
+   3. `make docker-push`

-7. set source image so that the CAPC deployment manifest files have the right image path in them in `config/default/manager_image_patch.yaml`
+7. Set the source image location so that the CAPC deployment manifest files have the right image path in them in `config/default/manager_image_patch.yaml`

+8. Generate the CAPC manifests (if building your own) into `$RELEASE_DIR`
+   1. `make build` will generate and copy `infrastructure-components.yaml` and metadata.yaml files to `$RELEASE_DIR`, which is `./out` by default.
+You may want to override the default value with `export RELEASE_DIR=${HOME}/.cluster-api/overrides/infrastructure-cloudstack/<VERSION>/` to deploy the generated manifests for use by clusterctl before running `make build`.

-8. generate clusterctl config file, so that clusterctl knows how to provision cloudstack cluster, referencing whatever you set for `$RELEASE_DIR` from above:
+8. Generate clusterctl config file so that clusterctl knows how to provision the CloudStack cluster, referencing whatever you set for `$RELEASE_DIR` from above for the url:
     ```
     cat << EOF > ~/.cluster-api/cloudstack.yaml
     providers:
     - name: "cloudstack"
       type: "InfrastructureProvider"
-      url: ${HOME}/.cluster-api/overrides/infrastructure-cloudstack/v0.1.0/infrastructure-components.yaml
+      url: ${HOME}/.cluster-api/overrides/infrastructure-cloudstack/<VERSION>/infrastructure-components.yaml
     EOF
     ```

-9. Pre-created Cloudstack offerings: zone, pod cluster, and k8s-compatible template, compute offerings defined (2GB+ of RAM for control plane offering).
+9. Assure that the required CloudStack resources have been created: zone, pod cluster, and k8s-compatible template, compute offerings defined (2GB+ of RAM for control plane offering).

 ### Creating a CAPC Cluster:

-1. run the following command to turn your previously generated kind cluster into a management cluster and load the cloudstack components into it.
+1. Run the following command to turn your previously generated kind cluster into a management cluster and load the cloudstack components into it.
     1. `clusterctl init --infrastructure cloudstack --config ~/.cluster-api/cloudstack.yaml`

-2. set up env vars used by cluster-template.yaml
-    1. cluster template file is here (already existed): ./templates/cluster-template.yaml
+2. Set up the environment variables used by `templates/cluster-template.yaml`.
+It will be populated by the values set here.
+See the example values below (and replace with your own!)
     ```
     # Machine offerings must be pre-created.
 Control plane offering
     # must have have >2GB RAM available